 I’m not a particularly romantic person, but when I first heard of the love lock phenomenon, I thought it was very sweet.
 Here’s how it goes: A couple writes their names on a padlock and locks it onto a bridge.
 Then they throw the key into the river to symbolize their lasting commitment to each other.

 Famously romantic Paris has become the center of this custom and it has become a must-do activity for lovebirds visiting the city.
 While the locks started appearing on the Pont des Arts bridge, then started filling the Pont de l’Archevêché bridge, I took all these photos on yet a third bridge, the passerelle Léopold-Sédar-Senghor.
 Likewise, the practice has spread to cities around the world: New York, Seoul, Budapest, and Tokyo all have love locks on bridges.
-Hell, there are even love locks now on a freeway overpass here in Silicon Valley.
+Hell, I just heard there are even some love locks on a freeway overpass here in Silicon Valley.

 Like I said, I initially liked the idea and before this trip I’d told Kevin that I thought we should attach a love lock to that bridge over the Seine.
 It would be a sweet, public gesture of our love and perhaps make up to our friends and family for eschewing the Wedding Industrial Complex to get married at the county clerk’s office.
 Plus: The cute photo-op of us placing our love lock would make an easy blog post.

 But as I stood fiddling with the rows upon rows of locks, some dated back to 2010 and being destroyed by rust, others thick, heavy-duty industrial size locks weighing over a pound, I had a different thought.
 These locks are really heavy!